ron-arredondo-ua/projects/tools/scripts/datadog/README.md

 # Prerequistes:
 #
-# Dataddog API and APP keys are required for usin gthis script
+# Dataddog API and APP keys are required for using this script
+#

 # Retrieve all datadog monitors